winifredf/If-Statements/README.md

 #    Therefore I am fulfilled
 # Otherwise I will not reach my goals

+Add another boolean variable and set it equal to True.

 # Im on vacation
 # if I want to go to the beach